DonnyLp/DonnyLp/README.md

 ### Hi there! 👋

 Welcome to my GitHub profile!
-I'm Dondario Lapointe, a problem solver with love for finance, fitness, and self-improvement.
+I'm Dondario Lapointe, a computer science student with a passion for problem-solving.
 Here you'll find a collection of my projects, contributions, and explorations in Fitness and Finance.

 ## 🌱 Current Focus